abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_hierarchy/py_contours_hierarchy.rst

 Take contour-2 : It is in hierarchy-1.
 No contour in same level.
 No previous one.
 Child is contour-2.
 Parent is contour-0.
 So array is [-1,-1,2,0].

+**NOTE:** There is a mistake in that picture.
+The hierarchy of contour-6 should be (5) instead of (6), since contour-6 is not a child of contour-5, but of contour-4.
+Though, the following array of hierarchy states is correct.

 And remaining, try yourself.
 Below is the full answer:
 ::